 Cornell’s Military Community: Cornell’s clearinghouse for information and resources for veterans among our faculty, staff, and students.

-LGBT Resources Center: Information and resources for the lesbian, gay, bisexual, and transgender community at Cornell.
+LGBT Resources Center: Information on programs and resources focused on supporting the lesbian, gay, bisexual, and transgender community at Cornell.

 Women’s Resource Center: The mission of this center is to foster a more vibrant campus community by supporting the full and active participation of female students in both their personal and educational pursuits at Cornell.